-OSP is built around four composable core modules — Apps, Compute, Data, and Publishing — supported by integrated identity management, a content management system, and a fully managed hosting model.
+OneSciencePlace (OSP) is built around four composable core modules — Apps, Compute, Data, and Publishing — supported by integrated identity management, a content management system, and a managed hosting model.
 Each module can be used on its own or combined to fit your deployment needs.

-• Custom App Store — Organize and publish a branded App Store featuring domain-specific tools and workflows tailored to your community.
+• Custom App Catalog — Organize and publish a branded catalog of domain-specific tools and workflows tailored to your community.

 • One-click launch — Deliver interactive web apps (Jupyter, RStudio), graphical apps (MATLAB, ANSYS), or batch executables and scripts (serial, distributed, or parallel) with a single click.

-• No-code UI builder — Create intuitive web-based launch interfaces using low-code/no-code configuration.
+• No-code form builder — Create intuitive web-based launch interfaces using low-code/no-code configuration.
 Built-in input validation ensures correctness without custom development.

-• Bring-your-own-app — Deploy existing containers or scripts with minimal configuration, enabling teams to contribute and share tools without central bottlenecks.
+• Bring your own apps — Deploy existing containers or scripts with minimal configuration, enabling teams to contribute and share tools without central bottlenecks.

-• FAIR app publishing — Publish apps and workflows as citable digital objects with metadata and persistent identifiers.
+• App publishing — Publish apps and workflows as citable digital objects with metadata and persistent identifiers.

 • Flexible runtimes — Docker, Apptainer/Singularity containers, executable scripts, or compiled binaries.
 Serial, parallel (MPI), many-task, and GPU workloads supported.